Porges/ways-to-play/src/games/pigeon-tickets/index.md

 > chance, he objected to punishing Chinese for doing the same
 > thing.[@HoneHekePakAPoo]

-The bill was subsequently withdrawn and a full ban was never passed.
+The bill was subsequently withdrawn and this version of the amendment was never passed.

 {%image
     noborder=true